 The greatest advantage to breast self-examination is finding a small cancer, thereby increasing a woman’s chances of having a non deforming lumpectomy (removal of the tumor only, not much of the adjoining tissue) rather than a mutilating mastectomy (removal of the entire breast).
 Breast cancer surgery should be limited to removal of only the obvious cancer.
 The scientific literature does not support any more radical therapy.
 Understand, though, that a lumpectomy doesn’t improve a woman’s chance of survival; it merely removes the tumor before it becomes unsightly or so overgrown that more major surgery is needed.

 So the cynic in me asks: Who benefits from early detection by breast self-examination?
-The doctors who prescribe the tests and treatments, the hospitals and laboratories where the tests and treatments are performed, and the manufacturers who supply the equipment and materials for all those tests and treatments undeniably all benefit from breast self-examination (and any method designed for early detection of any disease).
+The doctors who prescribe the tests and relief care, the hospitals and laboratories where the tests and relief care are performed, and the manufacturers who supply the equipment and materials for all those tests and relief care undeniably all benefit from breast self-examination (and any method designed for early detection of any disease).
 I am not implying that health professionals are swindlers.
-I believe these people are well intentioned, but the facts stand: The financial bias favors detecting and treating diseases instead of prevention.
+I believe these people are well intentioned, but the facts stand: The financial bias favors detecting and relieving diseases instead of prevention.

 To cast any doubt on the advantages of breast self-examination appears to be sacrilegious.
 But the advocates of self-examination have the responsibility to prove its benefits, and they clearly have not done so.
 To accept something as a proven advantage to your life without carefully considering all sides of the issue could do more harm than good.

 Cancer?
 Chances are, It’s Not